craws/OpenAtlas/install/upgrade/upgrade.md

 ## INFO
-Beginning from 6.6.0 you can use the database update script which takes care of database changes even over multiple versions.
+From 6.6.0 on you can use the database update script which takes care of database changes even over multiple versions.
 A backup is made before changes happen.
 You still should read the upgrade notes about important information.